Talking Heads: History

-1973-1977: Early years
+1973–1977: Early years

 In 1973, Rhode Island School of Design students David Byrne (guitar and vocals) and Chris Frantz (drums) formed a band, the Artistics.
+Frantz has described the Artistics as a "prototype punk band" that would perform a number of covers, including "Psycho" by the Sonics, the Who's "I Can't Explain" and Al Green's "Love and Happiness", live.
 Fellow student Tina Weymouth, Frantz's girlfriend, often provided transportation.
 The Artistics dissolved the following year, and the three moved to New York City, eventually sharing a communal loft.
 After they were unable to find a bassist, Weymouth took up the role.
 Frantz encouraged Weymouth to learn to play bass by listening to Suzi Quatro albums.
 Byrne asked Weymouth to audition three times before she joined the band.

-The band played their first gig as Talking Heads, opening for the Ramones at CBGB on June 5, 1975.
+The band played their first gig as Talking Heads—opening for the Ramones at CBGB in the East Village—on June 5, 1975.
 According to Weymouth, the name Talking Heads came from an issue of TV Guide, which "explained the term used by TV studios to describe a head-and-shoulder shot of a person talking as 'all content, no action'.
 It fit."
 Later that year, the band recorded a series of demos for CBS, but did not receive a record contract.
 However, they drew a following and signed to Sire Records in November 1976.
 They released their first single in February the following year, "Love → Building on Fire".
-In March 1977, they added Jerry Harrison, formerly of Jonathan Richman's band the Modern Lovers, on keyboards, guitar, and backing vocals.
+In March 1977, they added Jerry Harrison, formerly of the Modern Lovers, on keyboards, guitar, and backing vocals.
+Gary Kurfirst started managing Talking Heads in 1977.

 The first Talking Heads album, Talking Heads: 77, received acclaim and produced their first charting single, "Psycho Killer".
 Many connected the song to the serial killer known as the Son of Sam, who had been terrorizing New York City months earlier; however, Byrne said he had written the song years prior.
 Weymouth and Frantz married in 1977.